mnit-rtmc/iris/docs/dms.md

 Schedule  | Displaying a scheduled message
-External  | Displaying a message from an external system (not IRIS) Maint.    | Sign requires maintenance, but might still be functional Failed    | Communication failure to sign
+External  | Displaying a message from an external system (not IRIS) Maint.    | Sign requires maintenance, but might still be functional Offline   | Communication to sign offline
 Purpose   | [Dedicated purpose] sign
 All       | All signs